Brian Zoubek: Professional

 Brian Zoubek went undrafted in the 2010 NBA draft along with teammate Jon Scheyer.

 On July 1, 2010, Zoubek was signed by the New Jersey Nets to a contract.
 He was later waived on October 22, 2010.

 After basketball

-After working with a technology start-up for a year, Zoubek decided to follow his own dreams and open his own bakery, named Dream Puffz, which specializes in cream puffs.
+After working for a technology start-up for a year, Zoubek opened a bakery called Dream Puffz, which specialized in cream puffs.
 Dream Puffz opened in Haddonfield, New Jersey on July 30, 2012.
 However, Zoubek shut down Dream Puffz on February 16, 2013 to pursue real estate opportunities.
 Zoubek said he is in negotiations to sell the rights to the Dream Puffz name.